SharedSmally/doc/spring/cloud/config.md

 Spring Cloud Stream is a framework that helps to develop message driven or event driven microservices.
 It uses underlying message broker (such as RabbitMQ or Kafka) to publish event and messages across application services.

 Spring Cloud Bus connects the distributed services through a message broker (known as RabbitMQ or Kafka).
 Therefore it can  broadcast and deliver the published event and message to the related service.
 Spring Cloud Bus is built on Spring Cloud Stream. it can be identified as the application use of Spring Cloud Stream.

+Spring Cloud Bus links the independent services in the microservices environment through a light weight message broker (e.g:- RabbitMQ or Kafka).
+This message broker can be used to broadcast the configuration changes and events.
+In addition, it can be used as a communication channel among independent services.

+A key idea is that the Bus is like a distributed Actuator for a Spring Boot application that is scaled out, but it can also be used as a communication channel between applications.

 ## Auto refreshing with webhook event